-Protection

-- Level of protection: Here 1 of 3 protection levels may be set to protect the CPU from unauthorized access.

-- Protection level 1 (default setting):

-No password adjustable, no restrictions

-- Protection level 2 with password:

-Authorized users: read and write access

-Unauthorized user: read access only

-- Protection level 3:

-Authorized users: read and write access Unauthorized user: no read and write access

-5.8.3 Parameters for DP

-The properties dialog of the PROFIBUS part is opened via a double click to the sub module DP.

-- Short description: Here the short description "DP" for PROFIBUS DP is specified. - Order no.: Nothing is shown here. - Name: Here "DP" is shown.
-If you change the name, the new name appears in the Siemens SIMATIC Manager. - Interface: The PROFIBUS address is shown here. - Properties: With this button the properties of the PROFIBUS DP interface may be preset. - Comment: You can enter the purpose of the PROFIBUS interface.

-Address

-- Diagnostics: A diagnostics address for PROFIBUS DP is to be preset here.
-In the case of an error the CPU is informed via this address. - Operating mode: Here the operating mode of the PROFIBUS part may be preset.
-More may be found at chapter "Deployment PRO-FIBUS Communication". - Configuration: Within the operating mode "DP-Slave" you may configure your slave system.
-More may be found at chapter "Deployment PROFIBUS communication". - Clock: These parameters are not supported.
+Protection Level of protection: Here 1 of 3 protection levels may be set to protect the CPU from unauthorized access.
+Protection level 1 (default setting): No password adjustable, no restrictions Protection level 2 with password: 5.9.3 Parameters for DF The properties dialog of the PROFIBUS part is opened via a double click to the sub module DP.
+General Short description: Here the short description "DP" for PROFIBUS DP is specified.
+Order no.: Nothing is shown here.
+Name: Here "DP" is shown.
+If you change the name, the new name appears in the Siemens SIMATIC Manager.
+Interface: The PROFIBUS address is shown here.
+Properties: With this button the properties of the PROFIBUS DP interface may be preset.
+Comment: You can enter the purpose of the PROFIBUS interface.
+Address Diagnostics: A diagnostics address for PROFIBUS DP is to be preset here.
+In the case of an error the CPU is informed via this address.
+Operating mode: Here the operating mode of the PROFIBUS part may be preset.
+More may be found at chapter "Deployment PRO-FIBUS Communication".
+Configuration: Within the operating mode "DP-Slave" you may configure your slave system.
+More may be found at chapter "Deployment PROFIBUS communication".
+Clock: These parameters are not supported.
+5.9.4 Parameters for MI The properties dialog of the MPI interface is opened via a double click to the sub module MPI/DP.
+General Short description: Here the short description "MPI/DP" for the MPI interface is specified.
+Order no.: Nothing is shown here.
+Name: At Name "MPI/DP" for the MPI interface is shown.
+If you change the name, the new name appears in the Siemens SIMATIC Manager.

-5.8.4 Parameters for MPI/DP

-The properties dialog of the MPI interface is opened via a double click to the sub module MPI/DP.

-- Short description: Here the short description "MPI/DP" for the MPI interface is specified. - Order no.: Nothing is shown here. - Name: At Name "MPI/DP" for the MPI interface is shown.
-If you change the name, the new name appears in the Siemens SIMATIC Manager. - Type: Please regard only the type "MPI" is supported by the VIPA - Interface: Here the MPI address is shown.
+- Type: Please regard only the type "MPI" is supported by the VIPA CPU. - Interface: Here the MPI address is shown.

-Setting VIPA specific CPU parameters > Proceeding